rickymac68/CIPs/CPS-?/README.md

         * In human democracy the DReps only their earn delegation once and then exploit their power for personal gain during the rest of their careers
         * Bee democracy is structured like so because those structured differently were all selected out of existence
         * We should model our democracy after the one which nature has perfected over the course of millions of years
-    * Building Cardano democracy on the bee democracy model
+    * **Building Cardano democracy on the bee democracy model**
-      * Each DRep must solicit for votes on each proposal (dance) to explain how they are voting on the proposal and why
+      * Each DRep must solicit for voter delegation on each and every proposal using an online document which explains their position and which also locks their vote.
-      * The DRep's vote is cast and embedded in the solicitation.
+      * The DRep's vote is cast and embedded in the solicitation with their digital signature.
       * The DRep's vote can not be changed once the solicitation has been published so voters know what they are getting
-      * Voters delegate to the DRep's solicitation rather than to the DRep directly
+      * Delegators delegate to the DRep's solicitation rather than to the DRep directly
-      * Voters may change their delegation at any time before the final tally
+      * Delegators may change their delegation at any time before the final tally
-      * Voters may not vote directly, rather voters may register as a DRep and then delegate to their own solicitation if they wish.
+      * Delegators may not vote directly, rather Delegators may register as a DRep and then delegate to their own solicitation if they wish and then vote on that.
       * This structure ensures that:
-        * Voters have lots of good information to make their decisions
+        * Delegators have lots of good information to make their decisions
-        * Voters are deliberately casting their vote for a given proposal
+        * Delegators are deliberately casting their Delegation for a given proposal
+        * Uninformed Delegators don't Delegate
-        * Uninformed voters don't vote
+        * Uninformed DReps don't vote
+        * Delegators know in advance, before delegation, how DReps voted and why
+        * DReps must explain their reasoning on every proposal
         * A body of literature remains so future generations will understand how we came to our decisions and what they should consider before making changes
+        * DReps can remain anonymous, building reputations only on their body of solicitations which all have the same signature.
-      * In bee democracy there is a race to consensus which prevents a market for votes from emerging - Bees don't sell their votes
+      * In bee democracy there is a race to consensus which prevents a market for votes from emerging - Bees can't sell their votes
         * A race to consensus is not possible in Cardano democracy because too many votes in a short amount of time will jam the system
         * So other methods must be employed to make votes more costly to buy then they are worth.
           * Block the ability to read the total number of votes delegated to a DRep's solicitation while voting is in progress.